-The mission of Loyola University Chicago’s Institute of Environmental Sustainability (IES) is to engage students in understanding and responding to local and global environmental issues by:
+The mission of Loyola University Chicago’s School of Environmental Sustainability (SES) is to engage students in understanding and responding to local and global environmental issues by:

 - Delivering Core environmental science courses to raise awareness and action in all LUC undergraduates,

-- Preparing IES baccalaureate and graduate students for socially responsible professions in environmental science, policy, education, business, and health, and
+- Preparing SES baccalaureate and graduate students for socially responsible professions in environmental science, policy, education, business, and health, and

 - Advancing our knowledge of environmental problems and developing solutions through original research and community outreach.